-NPR And The L-Word: Intent Is Key
+NPR And The Word 'Liar': Intent Is Key

 There's an active debate inside newsrooms, and particularly within the NPR newsroom, about how to characterize the statements of President Trump when they are at odds with evidence to the contrary.